wp-plugins/custom-comment-notifications/readme.txt

   * Site Link
   * Blog Name

+= Planned Updates =
+I plan on adding the following features shortly
+* Ability to specify additional recipients of the e-mails on a per template basis
+  * This will allow for only the administrators to receive the moderation e-mails.
+Or if you have multiple moderators, it will allow each moderator to receive an e-mail
+  * The additional users will be required to have an account on your site

 == Frequently Asked Questions ==
 **I have Custom Comment Notifications installed, now what?**
 Activate the plugin.
 It doesn't matter if you choose to network activate or activate on a single site.
 Note that in a Network activation, it will activate the plugin on each site, but with individual templates/settings for each site.